emmawalshdev/The-Book-bar/testing.md

 9. I want to be able to edit and delete reviews that I have added, in case an error has been made.
     - An Edit button is displayed behind a review card for the user who has uploaded the review.
 This is also displayed for the 'admin' user.
-    - Within the edit review page, the user has the option to delete the review.
+    - Within the Edit review page, the user has the option to delete the review.
     - Clicking delete activates a modal that asks for confirmation before deletion.

-10. I want to know the average star rating for each book, as this will help me choose my next read.
+10. I want to know the average rating for each book, as this will help me choose my next read.
     - An average star rating is displayed for a book if at least one review has been posted
-    - This is visible on both the book cards shown on the homepage and profile page, as well as on the book page itself.
+    - This is visible on both the book cards shown on the homepage and Profile page, as well as on the Book page itself.
     - The average star rating is updated each time a review is uploaded, edited, or deleted.

 #### Business stories:
 **As the website owner**:

 1. I want to be able to add new book genres on the website, so that users can select these when uploading a book.
-    - A 'Manage Genres' page is accessible only for the 'admin' user.
+    - The Manage genres page is accessible only for the 'admin' user.
     - The link is clearly located on the navbar.
-    - Within this page, the 'admin' can add, edit, view and delete genres.
+    - Within this page, the 'admin' user can add, edit, view and delete genres.

 2. I want to be able to edit and delete book genres, in case an error has been made.
-    - On the 'Manage Genres' page, the user is presented with a list of the current genres.
-The genre title, icon and 'Edit' button are displayed.
+    - On the Manage genres page, the user is presented with a list of the current genres.
+The genre title, icon and an Edit button are displayed.
-    - by clicking 'Edit', the user navigates to the edit genre page.
+    - by clicking Edit, the user navigates to the Edit genre page.
 Here the user has the option to save changes, go back or delete the genre.
-    - If changes are submitted on the edit genre page, they immediately take effect across the entire site. (book cards on homepage, bookpage etc.)
+    - If changes are submitted on the Edit genre page, they immediately take effect across the entire site. (book cards on homepage, Book page etc.)
-    - Clicking delete activates a modal which asks for confirmation before deletion
+    - Clicking delete activates a modal which asks for confirmation before deletion.

 3. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.